michellekarik/SOS-AI-Based-Emergency-System/README.md

 # SOS-AI-Based-Emergency-System
 A real-time emergency alert system that detects a specific hand gesture (4 fingers up + thumb folded) using **MediaPipe** and **OpenCV**.
 When the gesture is recognized, the system automatically sends **Telegram and Email alerts** to registered emergency contacts.
 This project includes user authentication, contact management, and SOS logging using **SQLite**.

+**🚨 The Reality of Emergencies**

+In many dangerous situations, people cannot type, call, or speak.
+When someone is in immediate danger:
+- Hands may be shaking
+- Voice may be blocked
+- Typing may be impossible
+- They may not have time to explain
+- They may be physically unable to reach the phone That’s why gesture-based SOS is essential.
+It allows the user to silently send an emergency alert without saying a word.

 # **Global SOS Hand Gesture**
 <img width="890" height="553" alt="image" src="https://github.com/user-attachments/assets/9182b7b8-64fb-45cc-ab41-90c0856103e4" />